johnyusj/Website/README.md

-# Website Code for sharing videos and images on social media platforms more easier.
+# Website Code for recognizing English Letters and Words.